alvineebai/Alvine-kubernetes/02-pods/readme.md

 # modify the image name to nginx
 kubectl get pods
 ```
-2- Get the logs of a pod
+2- Get the logs of a pod (this is useful for troubleshooting when a pod has issues)
 ```bash
 kubectl logs app1
 kubectl logs app2